 You child will need a booster seat he becomes too big for a forward-facing car seat.

-- The child uses the safety belt of the car seat.
+- The child uses the seatbelt of the car seat.

-- The booster seat lifts the child at the center of his collarbone so the built-in car seat perfectly fits him.
+- Booster car seats lift the child at the center of his collarbone so the built-in car seat belts perfectly fits him.

-- Available in high back and backless models.
+- Available as a high back booster and backless booster models.

-Each type of car seat has its own pros and cons: the convertible car seat provides a lot of versatility for a better value, but the infants car seat makes it much easier to transport your baby in and out of the car.
+Each type of car seat has its own pros and cons: the convertible car seat provides a lot of versatility for a better value, but an infants car seat makes it much easier to transport your baby in and out of the car.
 Choosing the right type of car seat for your child and your car can be difficult, but do your research and pick which one is best for you needs.
 Whichever type you go with, always make sure your child is securely restrained and buckled in the car seat.
 After all, car seat safety and passenger safety is a top priority.